โ“ Frequently Asked Questions

 What tools are supported by DefectDojo?

-DefectDojo supports reports from over 200 security tools, both commercial and Open Source.
-See our Parser List for more information on these tools.
+DefectDojo supports reports from over 200 commercial and open-source security security tools.

 What is the different between Import and Reimport?

-There are two different methods to import a report from a security tool into DefectDojo:
+There are two different methods to import a single report from a security tool:

 • Import handles the report as a single point-in-time record.
-Importing a report creates a Test within DefectDojo that holds the Findings rendered from that report.
+Importing a report creates a Test containing the resulting Findings.

-• Reimport is used to extend an existing Test.
-If you have a more open-ended approach to your testing process, you continuously Reimport the latest version of your report to an existing Test.
-DefectDojo will compare the results of the incoming report to your existing data, record any changes, and then adjust the Findings in the Test so that they match the latest report.
+• Reimport is used to update an existing Test with a new set of results.
+If you have a more open-ended approach to your testing process, you can continuously Reimport the latest version of your report to an existing Test.
+DefectDojo will compare the results of the incoming report to your existing data, record any changes, and then adjust the Findings in the Test to match the latest report.

-Both methods also use Deduplication differently: while two discrete Imported Tests in the same Product will identify and label duplicate Findings, Reimport will discard duplicate Findings altogether.
+Both methods also use Deduplication differently: while two discrete Imported Tests in the same Product will identify and label duplicate Findings separately, Reimport will not create any Findings it identifies as duplicates within the Test.

 How can I troubleshoot Import errors?